ghc-proposals/ghc-proposals/proposals/0036-kind-signatures.rst

     TyMaybe :: TypeRep Maybe
     TyApp   :: TypeRep a -> TypeRep b -> TypeRep (a b)

-Declarations that have a top-level kind signature (with no wildcards) can use polymorphic recursion; declarations without such signatures are understood to have inferred kinds, and polymorphic recursion is not available.
-Note that the last example above, ``TypeRep``, uses polymorphic recursion and would be rejected without the top-level kind signature.
+Declarations that have a standalone kind signature (with no wildcards) can use polymorphic recursion; declarations without such signatures are understood to have inferred kinds, and polymorphic recursion is not available.
+Note that the last example above, ``TypeRep``, uses polymorphic recursion and would be rejected without the standalone kind signature.

 This proposal replaces GHC's current notion of syntactic CUSKs_.